-Summer is right around the corner and your cat may be itching to get outside.
+When summer is right around the corner, your cat may be itching to get outside.
 I would never recommend allowing your cat outdoors unsupervised because of obvious dangers but there are ways around this.
 Some opt to leash train their cats and take them for walks, others provide a completely enclosed area outdoors for them to enjoy.

 Enclosed porches and sunrooms are great for allowing your cat to get as much fresh air and sun as they desire but not every home has one and they can be a very expensive addition to add on to your home.
 Building an enclosed area yourself is much cheaper but it is time-consuming and if you are not very good with power tools, chain-link fencing, or wood… This can prove to be very difficult to do.
 If you are not into DIY projects or generally want to keep this as simple as possible, pre-made enclosures are the way to go!